SQUID: Faster Analytics via Sampled Quantile Estimation: Background and formulation

-While asymptotically optimal, solutions such as~\cite{IMSUM,DIMSUM++} compute exact quantiles, which is slow in practice.
+Asymptotically optimal solutions such as~\cite{IMSUM,DIMSUM++} compute exact quantiles, which is slow in practice.
 The SMED algorithm~\cite{IMSUM} uses randomization to speed up the computation and is closest to our approach.
 Unlike~\cite{DIMSUM} that builds over Space Saving, SMED is designed around the Misra-Gries (MG) algorithm~\cite{misra1982finding}.
-MG is different than Space Saving in how it handles arrivals of unmonitored flows.
+MG is different than Space Saving in how it handles arrivals of unmonitored items.
 Specifically, if no counter is free, MG subtracts the minimal counter value from all counters, thereby freeing a counter.
 Tracking the minimal value means that MG works in $O(\log 1/\eps)$ time, while SMED improves this to constant amortized time by subtracting the \emph{sampled} median.
 However, its maintenance still requires a linear time.
 As they need to iterate over all the counters and delete small counters.
 From profiling SMED, and conversations with the authors of~\cite{IMSUM}, this linear pass was identified \mbox{as the main remaining bottleneck of the algorithm.}

 Our method improves the runtime by allowing \emph{implicit} deletion of entries without a linear scan.
-Specifically, we use a water level counter and treat values smaller than the water level as deleted.
+Specifically, we use a ``water level'' value and treat entries with values smaller than the water level as logically deleted.
 When we couple this approach with a Cuckoo hash table, we can guarantee that the table's load factor is always below a given threshold ensuring fast and efficient operation.
-More so, our implicit deletion method also improves accuracy.
-When an implicitly deleted item is updated, we use its counter value to improve the accuracy.
-Thus, our design improves both speed and accuracy.
+Additionally, our implicit deletion method also \emph{improves the accuracy}.
+This is achieved by estimating items that are logically deleted but whose counters are not yet overwritten using their counter value.
+Further, if such an item arrives, its counter is incremented by the update value, even if it is below the water level.
 Our \sys-HH algorithm uses our \sys{} algorithm as a black box to find approximate quantiles and then it updates the water level according to the discovered quantile.